sukanta1991/sampleCodes/README.md

 # CodeChef Codes
-This are some of the codes I tried to solve.
+These are some of the codes I tried to solve.